puzzle/spring-workshop/PRESENTATION.md

 ## Agenda morning

-* Quick introduction to Spring Boot
+* Introduction to Spring Boot and Spring Core
+* Basic Spring exercises
-* Setup an Openshift Project on techlab.openshift.ch
+* Deploy on OSE using fabric8
-* Deploy a basic Spring Boot application in your project
 * Deploy a Spring Boot Admin pod
-* Basic Spring Exercises

 ---